Proctoring Privacy F.A.Q.s

 How do our online proctoring tools work?

-1) Students take the quiz When a student goes to take a proctored quiz, it will require them to enable the Honorlock extension in their Google Chrome web browser in order to begin the assessment.
-If they do not have Honorlock on standby, they will not be able to start their quiz.
-Once Honorlock is enabled, they will open the quiz to begin the startup process.
-This can include things such as closing other browser tabs, verifying their identity, and/or starting their webcam recording, depending on the proctoring settings for that quiz.
-After this setup is complete, they will complete their quiz like normal.
-Honorlock will return to standby after the quiz is submitted, at which point the student is free to disable or delete the Honorlock extension from their browser.
+Once the extension is ready to go in their browser, Honorlock will take the student through the start-up process.
+This can include things such as closing other browser tabs, unplugging extra monitors, and/or starting their webcam recording, depending on the proctoring settings for that quiz.
+After this setup is complete, they will take their quiz like normal.
+Honorlock will shut itself down as soon as the quiz is submitted, at which point the student is free to disable or delete the Honorlock extension from their browser.
 They can also leave the extension untouched since Honorlock doesn't do or monitor anything whatsoever unless they're in the middle of taking a proctored quiz.

-3) Instructor checks & verifies the results – Finally, the instructor opens the list of quiz results and determines whose quiz attempt, if any, received high enough of a rating that they need to check for potential violations.
+3. Instructor checks & verifies the results – Finally, the instructor opens the list of quiz results and determines whose quiz attempt, if any, received high enough of a rating that they need to check for potential violations.
 If an instructor checks these flags and verifies that cheating did occur, any changes to grades or further disciplinary actions will be up to their discretion.
-Regardless of what they found in their analysis, the proctoring tools will not affect any grades or take any actions of their own.
+Honorlock will not affect the student's grade in any way, regardless of what it may or may not have detected.

 Is every online quiz proctored?